cemc-oper/nwpc-log-tool/README.md

 # nwpc-log-tool

-A log tool for NWPC.
+A log tool for GRAPES operation systems in NWPC/CMA.

 ## LICENSE